caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 |Target-trained|Mixed|0.504|2.230|
 |Target-trained|Target|0.534|2.033|

+*This table shows the testing accuracy and loss for each combination of model and type of testing data (mixed or only target)*

 Here, we show the average testing accuracy and loss for both models with both testing data partitions.
 While both models improved slightly with the target accent testing data, the target-trained model had a slightly larger accuracy performance gap of 3%, compared to the mixed-trained model's 1.3% performance gap.
 In general, the target-trained model performed better than the mixed-trained model, even on the mixed accent testing data.
 This may be due to a larger proportion of American English accents relative to other accents in the mixed accent testing data.

 #### Confusion Matrices